Mike Hunter | President |

 During his career Larry has worked as an electronic music composer/arranger and producer contributing to numerous platinum-selling recordings with world-renown artists.
 Performers as diverse as Nektar, Bonnie Tyler, Foreigner, Hall & Oates, Barbra Streisand, Annie Haslam (Renaissance), Randy Newman, Meat Loaf and many others have called on Larry’s electronic production talents.

 Larry’s media experience stems from decades of projects for companies such as Disney, XM Satellite Radio and Tribune Broadcasting, and contributing to documentary and feature film projects.
-Larry is co-producer and co-writing historian for the documentary film Saving The Great Swamp airing on PBS about a conflict more than 50 years ago seeking to stop construction of a massive jetport.
+Larry is co-producer and co-writing historian for the documentary film Saving The Great Swamp airing on PBS about a conflict more than 50 years ago seeking to stop the construction of a massive jetport.
 This pivotal battle gave rise to the modern environmental movement.

 With a degree in history from Lafayette College plus additional studies in architecture and engineering technology, Larry has been appointed to several government historic preservation positions.
 As a technology history specialist, Larry serves on the board of the Thomas Edison National Historic Park and as an advisor to the Thomas Edison Papers Project at Rutgers University.
 His developments in infrared audio technology have earned him several patents.